-The reality is, that marketers have a lot of responsibilities, and rarely enough time to do them.
-Moreover, no one really takes the time to discuss all the components that form a solid marketing plan.
+The reality is that marketers have a lot of responsibilities and rarely enough time to do them.
+Moreover, no one takes the time to discuss all the components that form a solid marketing plan.

-It takes time, effort and to create a thoughtfully-crafted marketing plan that accomplishes your goals and delivers a return on investment.
+Creating a thoughtfully-crafted marketing plan that accomplishes your goals and delivers a return on investment takes time and effort.
 Once completed, it takes diligence and discipline to carry out your plan as a guide for your marketing execution over time.

 Your operational marketing plan guides the execution of the tactics and strategies.
 Without an operational marketing strategy, you risk your plan breaking down.

 To discover the importance of operational marketing plans, it’s insightful to understand how plans can break down.
-There are five primary reasons marketers plans can get derailed:
+There are five primary reasons a marketer's plan can get derailed:

-- Plan composition: The plan wasn’t detailed enough to guide a marketing team and those responsible to carry out a plan.
+- Plan composition: The plan wasn’t detailed enough to guide a marketing team and those responsible for carrying out a plan.

 - Communication issue: The team never discussed how the plan fits with their individual functions.
 Marketers defaulted to what they know how to do instead of following the plan.

-- Lack of cohesiveness: Each member of the team built his or her own plan, and they were never integrated.
+- Lack of cohesiveness: Each team member built his or her own plan, and they were never integrated.